Biomass (ecology)

-The biomass is the mass of living biological organisms in a given area or ecosystem at a given time.
-Biomass can refer to species biomass, which is the mass of one or more species, or to community biomass, which is the mass of all species in the community.
-It can include microorganisms, plants or animals.
-The mass can be expressed as the average mass per unit area, or as the total mass in the community.
+Biomass is the total mass of living biological organisms in a given area or ecosystem at a specific time.
+Biomass may refer to the species biomass, which is the mass of one or more species, or to community biomass, which is the mass of all species in the community.
+It encompasses microorganisms, plants, and animals, and is typically expressed as total mass or average mass per unit area.

-How biomass is measured depends on why it is being measured.
-Sometimes, the biomass is regarded as the natural mass of organisms in situ, just as they are.
+The method used to measure biomass depends on the context.
+In some cases, biomass refers to the wet weight of organisms as they exist in nature.
 For example, in a salmon fishery, the salmon biomass might be regarded as the total wet weight the salmon would have if they were taken out of the water.
 In other contexts, biomass can be measured in terms of the dried organic mass, so perhaps only 30% of the actual weight might count, the rest being water.
-For other purposes, only biological tissues count, and teeth, bones and shells are excluded.
-In some applications, biomass is measured as the mass of organically bound carbon (C) that is present.
+In other contexts, it may refer to dry weight (excluding water content), or to the mass of organic carbon, excluding inorganic components such as bones, shells, or teeth.